 Garnish with minced parsley.
 This omelette is typically served flat, like a frittata, rather than rolled like a true omelette.
 I’ve added three thin slices of cooked Yukon Gold Potato = delish.

-Easy Omelette Recipe, French Technique for How to Make the Perfect Omelette
+Easy Omelette Recipes, French Technique for How to Make the Perfect Omelette

 I hope you give this method to make the perfect omelette a try.
 It’s easy!
 And if you do, please come back and give the recipe a star rating.
 And leave a comment about your experience with making omelettes this way.